MC1066155 – Microsoft SharePoint Online: [Important update] Enabling a new Public Content Delivery Network (CDN) domain (archived)

 - roles: IT Administrator, End User

-If organizations have hardcoded the old CDN URLs, they may experience broken links or missing assets on SharePoint pages, negatively impacting user experience.
+If organizations have hardcoded the old CDN URLs, they may experience broken links or missing assets, negatively impacting user experience and productivity.

 - roles: IT Administrator, End User